paxdotdev/pax/README.md

 # Pax

-Pax is a cross-platform rendering engine & Rust framework for interactive graphics, animations, and GUIs.

-Pax extends the Rust programming language with a syntax for declarative component-based graphical content and behavior.
-Pax programs compile through Rust into lightweight native app executables or WebAssembly-powered Web apps with a <100kB base footprint and up to 120FPS rendering.
+Pax is a user interface language and rendering engine.
+Use Pax to build GUIs and interactive 2D graphics with Rust.

+Pax compiles through Rust into native Mac apps (LLVM) or Web apps (WebAssembly).
+Support for more platforms is planned, at least: Linux, Windows, iOS, and Android.

 As of September 2022, Pax is being developed in the open, [in alpha preview](https://docs.pax-lang.org/status-sept-2022.html).

 ## Example

+Writing Pax is intended to feel familiar, and the language borrows many ideas from [prior art](https://docs.pax-lang.org/intro-goals-prior-art.html).

 Following is a simple Pax component called `IncrementMe`: